-PROPOSAL NO. 3: RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+PROPOSAL NO. 3:

+RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-The Audit Committee has selected BDO as our independent registered public accounting firm for our fiscal year ending December 31, 2018.
+The Audit Committee has selected Deloitte as our independent registered public accounting firm for our fiscal year ending December 31, 2020.

-The ratification of the selection of BDO as our independent registered public accounting firm is being submitted to unitholders because we believe that this action follows sound corporate practice and is in the best interests of the unitholders.
-If the unitholders do not ratify the selection by the affirmative vote of the holders of a majority of the LP Units voted on the matter at the Annual Meeting, the Audit Committee will reconsider the appointment of BDO as our independent registered public accounting firm for our fiscal year ending December 31, 2018, but such a vote will not be binding on the Audit Committee.
-If the unitholders ratify the selection, the Audit Committee, in its discretion, may still direct the appointment of new independent auditors at any time during the year if the Audit Committee determines that such a change would be in the best interests of the Company and our unitholders.
+The ratification of the selection of Deloitte as our independent registered public accounting firm is being submitted to unitholders because we believe that this action follows sound corporate practice and is in the best interests of the unitholders.
+If the unitholders do not ratify the selection by the affirmative vote of the holders of a majority of the LP Units voted on the matter at the Annual Meeting, it will be considered as notice to the Board and the Audit Committee to consider the selection of a different independent registered public accounting firm for our fiscal year ending December 31, 2020.
+If the unitholders ratify the selection, the Audit Committee, in its discretion, may still direct the appointment of a new independent registered public accounting firm at any time during the year if the Audit Committee determines that such a change would be in the best interests of the Company and our unitholders.

-The affirmative vote of a majority of the votes cast at the meeting, at which a quorum is present, either in person or by proxy, is required to ratify the appointment of BDO as our independent registered public accounting firm for the fiscal year ending December 31, 2018, on a non-binding, advisory basis.
-If you hold your LP Units in your own name and indicate that you wish to abstain from voting on this matter, your abstention will be counted as present for purposes of determining the presence of a quorum and will have no effect on the outcome of this proposal.
+The affirmative vote of the holders of a majority of the voting power of the outstanding voting LP Units entitled to vote and present in person or by proxy is required to ratify the appointment of Deloitte as our independent registered public accounting firm for the fiscal year ending December 31, 2020, on a non-binding, advisory basis.
+If you indicate that you wish to abstain from voting on this matter, your abstention will be counted as present for purposes of determining the presence of a quorum and will count as a vote "against" this proposal.
 As discussed above, if you hold your LP Units through a broker and you do not instruct the broker on how to vote on this proposal, your broker will have the authority to vote your uninstructed LP Units on this proposal.
-If a broker chooses to leave these uninstructed LP Units unvoted, such LP Units will be counted for the purpose of establishing a quorum, but will have no effect on the outcome of this proposal.
-As an advisory vote, this proposal is non-binding.
-Although the vote is non-binding, the Board and the Audit Committee value the opinions of our stockholders and will consider the outcome of the vote.

-THE BOARD RECOMMENDS A VOTE FOR RATIFICATION OF THE APPOINTMENT OF BDO USA, LLP
+THE BOARD RECOMMENDS A VOTE FOR RATIFICATION OF THE APPOINTMENT OF DELOITTE & TOUCHE LLP

-PROPOSAL NO. 4: ADOPTION OF THE 2018 PLAN
+PROPOSAL NO. 4: ADOPTION OF THE AMENDED AND RESTATED 2018 INCENTIVE AWARD PLAN